phanumat/Documentation/device-type-developers-guide/tiles-metadata.rst

 Color standards
 ---------------

-SmartThings has defined a set of common colors for use in device tiles.
+PEA HiVE has defined a set of common colors for use in device tiles.
-Follow these standards when developing device tiles to ensure consistency within the SmartThings mobile app.
+Follow these standards when developing device tiles to ensure consistency within the PEA HiVE mobile app.

 Colors
 ^^^^^^